Nissan Gloria: Eighth generation (Y31; 1987)

 The Gloria competed for buyers with related Nissan vehicles that shared platforms used for the Gloria, specifically, the Nissan Cima, Nissan Leopard and the Nissan Cedric, as well as other sport-oriented vehicles, such as the Nissan Cefiro, Nissan Skyline and Nissan Laurel.

-The Gloria Y31 can be distinguished from its sibling, the Cedric Y31 by the taillights at the back.
-Unlike its sibling, the Gloria has not received a new body.
+The Gloria Y31 can be distinguished from its sibling, the Cedric Y31 by the taillights.

-June 1987 saw a special-edition Gloria built for parade usage.
-The sedan remains with unchanged body appearance and is still in production currently.
-Private Glorias are now only available in 4-door hardtop guise.
-Engines available continue to be the newly developed VG series engine, with the VG20DET adding DOHC, another first for Nissan.

 The 4-speed automatic transmission is now computer controlled for smoother shifts.
 The transmission now exclusively uses a floor mounted gear shifter, and a 5-speed manual transmission is still available.
 The rear suspension was upgraded to multi-link independent setup.
 Trim levels start with the VIP Brougham, Gran Tourismo, Classic SV, Classic and Super Custom.
 The Gran Turismo received more sport-oriented styling, adding a youthful appearance, which found new, younger, buyers.
+To enhance rear passenger comfort and convenience, the four-door hardtop front driver and passenger seat belt shoulder strap was connected at the top to the ceiling, however, the upper portion could be detached, with the shoulder strap emerging from the side door support, resting on the driver's and passenger's shoulder.
+This provided rear passengers an unobstructed view from the rear seat without the seat belt hanging from the ceiling when the windows were retracted.
+The upper part would then swing up to the ceiling and could be fastened into place.

+In June 1998 the Gloria sedan (still sold for either private or professional uses) was updated.
+Equipment levels were improved, now featuring standard double airbags up front (private cars only), a redesigned dashboard and interior for private cars and higher-end professional models, and other minor changes such as replacing the conventional antenna at the rear with one integrated into the rear windshield.
+The facelifted version of the Y31 Gloria was discontinued in July 1999 and merged into the Cedric Sedan lineup, which continued to be produced until 2014 for taxi sales.

+Professional use Gloria sedans received lower powered engines, typically powered by LPG or (less popularly) diesel engines.
+Lower end models received the four-cylinder NA20P while better equipped versions like the Classic, Classic SV, and Brougham used the six-cylinder RB20P.
+The NA20P produces 82 PS; power increased to 85 PS at the time of the June 1998 updates.
+Autech also offered an LPG-powered version of the VG20 engine (called the VG20LPG; when later built officially by Nissan, this engine became the VG20P), only in Brougham trim with a four-speed automatic and intended for police or special purpose uses.